 Simply put, it’s pastry dough wrapped around fresh fruit.
 We love easy, delicious desserts!

-Galettes are a French pastry and similar to a pie or tart.
-They are free form and rustic in design.
+Galettes are French pastries and are similar to a pie or tart.
+They are free-form and rustic in design.
 You don’t need any special tools or pans to make a galette and it truly is one of those desserts that anyone can make.
 The fruit is important, no frozen substitutions here!
 Although galettes are more associated with fruit fillings, I have made (and loved) a Tomato Galette, which you have to try!
-And, if you want to get technical, tomatoes are officially a fruit but considered a vegetable by nutritionists.
-So, I actually stuck with the traditional galette filling of using fruit…but, I digress.

-- 3 large Honeycrisp apples, cored and cut into 1/8 thick slices
+- 3 large Honeycrisp apples, cored and cut into ⅛-inch thick rounds

 - 1 teaspoon vanilla extract